F5veRings/F5veRings.github.io/_posts/2024-07-12-8-billion-days-left-pt-2.md

 I, being a man of discernment, just picked a berry, ate it, and then said "no thanks, I'm full".

 In his worldview, there were two kinds of people-- Trash People, and Shit People.
 Trash goes in the trash bin, he'd say.
-Then in latin he'd add "Y las caquitas solitas se juntan" and go for a Christian hug (aka el abrazo del chucho, aka The Dog Lean).
+Then in latin he'd add "Y las caquitas solitas se juntan" (Latin for "but you can be my friend instead") and go for a Christian hug (aka el abrazo del chucho, aka The Dog Lean).
 Great man.
 If only his breath wasn't so bad... then again, he didn't like kissing.

 And that's a twofer today.